cakephp/docs/en/appendices/2-3-migration-guide.rst

 ---------

-- The ``contentDisposition`` option was added to :php:meth:`CakeEmail::addAttachment()`.
+- The ``contentDisposition`` option was added to :php:meth:`CakeEmail::attachments()`.
 This allows you to disable the Content-Disposition header added to attached files.